Enable the Shopify Integration

 Click enter to reload the page.
 Now, when you search in Klaviyo for your email address.
 You should see a profile has been created and has tracked your product view.

-If you think you have made an error inserting the code into your theme.liquid file, or you would like to revert to a previous version of the file in order to undo any changes you can do so within the Shopify HTML/CSS editor.
+If you think you have made an error inserting the code into any of your theme files, or you would like to revert to a previous version of the file in order to undo any changes you can do so within the Shopify HTML/CSS editor.